How to use your car’s life-saving emergency eCall system

 SOS Emergency eCall Button

-Despite the low level of awareness, National Highways says proper use of eCall has increased in recent years.
+Despite the low level of awareness, National Highways says proper use of eCall has increased over time.
 In 2020, correct calls were made 22 percent of the time, but this had risen to 59 percent by 2022.

-Predictions for new vehicle sales suggest that by the end of 2025, more than 12 million vehicles in the UK will have the system fitted.
+By the end of this year, it is predicted that more than 12 million vehicles on UK roads will have the system fitted.

 Mel Clarke of National Highways said: “The emergency call (eCall) system and its SOS button could save lives and revolutionise incident response on the roads, yet our research shows that most people do not know about it.
 I urge drivers to check if they have this safety feature installed, particularly if your vehicle was manufactured since April 2018, and to follow our advice about how and when to use it.”